etm/EventDeduction/README.md

 #   current_state: 1

 Step 5:
+* Create superset of timestamps
+* Fill missing values for each sensor with linearly interpolated values
 * Symbolic Aggregate approXimation (SAX) for both pairs
 * If not same dimension (num of discrete values) reduce number of dimensions by kmeans(dimension) of the y axis for the series with the higher dimension
 * check for same patterns at same position